markandre13/makehuman.js/src/chordata/README.md

 [Chordata Motion](https://chordata.cc) is an open-source motion capture system of which I got the set with 15 sensors.

+* Each sensor contains accelerometer, gyroscope and magnetometer
+* [Fusion](https://github.com/xioTechnologies/Fusion) is used to combine them into a single quaternion.

+  "An efficient orientation filter for inertial and inertial/magnetic sensor arrays", Sebastian O.H.
+Madgwick, 2010-04-30

+* There is a pose calibration algorithm.

+* In the future, using https://github.com/xioTechnologies/Gait-Tracking on a single foot can be used to calculate x,y,z relative coordinates of a walking person.

+* Inertial Measurement Unit (IMU): accelerometer + gyroscope
+* Magnetic, Angular Rate, Gravity (MARG): IMU + magnetometer

 The folks are super busy working on it so instead of wasting their time, and because that's what I like to do anyway, here are my own collected notes while attempting to wrap my head around it.

 ## Setup